RosaleeKnight/study-notes/information-technology-terminology.md

 **Universal Serial Bus (USB):** A high speed, hot pluggable serial interface used for connecting external peripherals to a PC available in six main versions at speeds up to 40 Gbps.

 **Universal Windows Platform (UWP):** A programming platform that allows for the code to be recompiled for several different hardware platforms.

+**Unlicensed National Information Infrastructure (U-NII):** Defines a portion of the radio frequency (RF) spectrum that has been allocated to wireless devices by the FCC.

+**Unmanaged Switch:** A Layer 2 device similar to a hub in its port count but more advanced, with the ability to filter traffic based on the destination MAC address of each frame b does not possess any additional network intelligence, unlike a managed switch.

+**Unshielded Twisted Pair (UTP):** Networking cable that has four twisted pairs of copper wire and a flexible outer coating.

+**Up-plugging:** The act of plugging a PCIe adapter into a slot that supports more lanes than the adapter supports.

+**USB Controller:** The hardware usually found on the motherboard of the computer that is responsible for controlling power and data paths to the USB device.

+**USB-C:** Newest connector type for USB devices which is an oval shaped connector versus older, rectangular USB Type-A connectors.

+**User Account Control (UAC):** A method of controlling the use of administrator credentials by a user who has been granted administrative control of the operating system, by prompting to continue with the administrative function.

+**User Datagram Protocol (UDP):** A connectionless protocol (does not guarantee packet delivery) with a similar function to TCP but with less overhead, more speed and lower reliability.

+**User ID (UID):** The identification mechanism for users in Linux operating systems.

+**User Profile:** A group of settings as well as personal documents specific to each user logged into the operating system.